rosmord/finitestate/README.md

 ## Interesting patterns

-To limit the size of a matched sequence to $n$, the system builds the union of the empty sequence, the sequence with one token, the sequence with two tokens... the sequence with $n$ tokens.
+To limit the size of a matched sequence to 𝑛, the system builds the union of the empty sequence, the sequence with one token, the sequence with two tokens... the sequence with 𝑛 tokens.

 We then intersect this language with the language whose length we want to limit.